 Medications known as antivirals can be given to help decrease the length or severity of an outbreak, according to the American College of Obstetricians and Gynecologists (ACOG).
 Some people may also take antivirals all the time to help prevent outbreaks from occurring in the first place; this is called suppressive therapy.
 Taking these medications can also help reduce the chance of passing the virus to a sexual partner.

 If you are not sure if you have herpes, you can ask your doctor to test you.
 If you have small, fluid-filled sores at the time you see your doctor, they can be tested to see if it is herpes.
-But you can also be tested for genital herpes even when you don’t have an active outbreak.
-A blood test can tell if you have the virus in your body.
+A blood test can also tell if you have the virus in your body, even when you don't have an active outbreak.
+Typically, doctors do not recommend blood testing if you have never had symptoms.
+For people whose partners are known to have genital herpes, a blood test is sometimes considered after discussion with your doctor.

 Because genital herpes is contagious, you will need to inform your sexual partners that you have it.
 They will want to get tested as well.